juan2894/juan2894/README.md

-- 👋 Hi, I’m @juan2894
+- 👋 Hi, I’m Juan Felipe Garavito @juan2894
-- 👀 I’m interested in web development, especially improving HTML, CSS, and JavaScript skills.
+- 👀 I’m interested in integrating technology into healthcare, focusing on web development with HTML, CSS, and JavaScript to create efficient medical tools.
-- 🌱 I’m currently learning advanced JavaScript and optimizing web forms for better user experiences.
+- 🌱 I’m currently learning advanced JavaScript, Python, and how to optimize web forms for dynamic user interaction and data storage using `localStorage` and `sessionStorage`.
-- 💞️ I’m looking to collaborate on projects related to web development, front-end frameworks, and user interface optimization.
+- 💞️ I’m looking to collaborate on projects involving healthcare technology, front-end development, and automating medical processes.
-- 📫 How to reach me: via GitHub.
+- 📫 How to reach me: via GitHub or LinkedIn.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy discovering new ways to make code more efficient!

---->
+- ⚡ Fun fact: As a physician, I’m passionate about bridging the gap between healthcare and technology to improve patient care through innovative coding solutions!